vivianlinnn/power_outage_analysis/README.md

 We achieved a p-value of 0.778, which is greater than the observed statistic 0.05, thus, we rejected the null hypothesis

 ## Framing a Prediction Problem
+Our Prediction Problem: We decided to use classification to do a binary classifer to predict the column 'CLIMATE.REGION' because we think it answers our central question: "Where does outages occur"

 ## Baseline Model